-The conclusion of this research is that Rasyid Ridla prefers to interpret Q.S.
-Ali Imran, 3:19 by utilizing internal context with the aid of other verses, rather than relying solely on external context.
 The resulting perspective shows that Al-Manar has an appreciation for other religions, as all religions have an essential aspect in common, which is the overall devotion to God.
-The essence of religion is the attitude of devotion (Islam).
+The essence of religion is the attitude of devotion (al-islām).
 This perspective is difficult to arrive at if the interpretation of the verse is based solely on external context.
 The concept of wahdat al-din, related to Q.S.
-Ali Imran, 3:19 in this work, is presented by Al-Manar as a result of the universal interpretation of Islam.
-This term is nearly synonymous with wahdah al-adyan (the unity of religions) found in contemporary discussions about religious pluralism.
+Ali Imran, 3:19 in this work, is presented by Al-Manār as a result of the universal interpretation of al-islām.
+This term is nearly synonymous with wahdah al-adyān (the unity of religions) in contemporary religious pluralism discussions.
 The use of the term wahdat al-din in Al-Manar is noteworthy, as previous works on interpretation, especially regarding this verse, did not use this term.
 The context of the concept of wahdat al-din arises in the internal analysis of the verse.
-This model aligns with one of the underlying principles of Al-Manar interpretation, which is the paradigm of the unity of all Quranic verses.
-The author of Al-Manar acknowledges the validity of the term al-Islam, both historically and linguistically, to refer to the teachings accepted by the Prophet Muhammad.
-Both external contexts indicate this final meaning, but both Muhammad 'Abduh and Rasyid Ridla chose a more universal meaning to emphasize the connotative meaning of the unity of religion (wahdat al-din).
+This model aligns with one of the underlying principles of Al-Manar's interpretation: the paradigm of the unity of all Quranic verses.
+The author of Al-Manar acknowledges the validity of the term al-Islām, both historically and linguistically, to refer to the teachings accepted by the Prophet Muhammad.
+Both external contexts indicate this final meaning, but Muhammad' Abduh and Rasyid Ridla, in this work, chose a universal meaning to emphasize the connotative meaning of the unity of religion (wahdat al-din).